FawazBinSaleem/Assignment2/readme.md

 If you wish to make changes to the resume, push the changes to the ``main`` branch first and then run the ``ghp-import`` commands again.

-By storing our project on GitHub, we ensure version control and the ability to revert mistakes.
-This follows Etter's recommendation of using a distributed version control system to improve collabration and maintain efficient documentation.
+By storing our project on GitHub, we follow Etter's recommendations for modern technical documentation.
+Using Git as a version control system ensures that our changes can be tracked, mistakes can be reversed and multiple collaborators can work on the same project simultaneously.

 ## Further resources/readings
 [Pelican Documentation](https://docs.getpelican.com/en/latest/)